SanjaiKumar-001/SOC-LAB/01-Investigations/Phase-01-Endpoint/003-lsass-credential-dumping-lolbin-tradecraft/README.md

 This allows the detection to remain useful even if an attacker changes the executable, path, filename or infrastructure.

+These behaviors provide **natural candidates for future detection-engineering exercises**, particularly within the Phase 02 Active Directory investigations or a dedicated LOLBin-focused investigation.

 ---

 ## Detection Query